yasumasaonoe/creak/baselines/README.md

 - `baselines/run_seq2seq_classifier.py`: Main script for training and evaluating T5 models, and writing predictions to an output file

 ### Train
 #### Train RoBERTa on CREAK

-To train RoBERTa on CREAK, run this command in the root directory (`creak/`).
+To train RoBERTa-large on CREAK, run this command in the root directory (`creak/`).

 ```
 DATA="creak"